JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 ---
 class: dropdown
 ---
-Although the private key is encrypted, many secrets scanning tools don't have exclusions for encrypted cosign private keys and will still flag them as insecure.
+Although the private key is encrypted, many secret scanning tools don't have exclusions for encrypted cosign private keys and will still flag them as insecure.

-For instance, [gitleaks](https://github.com/gitleaks/gitleaks) (one of my favourite secret scanning tools) will flag an encrypted cosign private key, and doesn't have a straightforward workaround due to the Go programming language's regex library's choice not to support negative lookaheads (see the issue I opened on this [here](https://github.com/gitleaks/gitleaks/issues/1034).
-The best approach in most cases, albeit imperfect, is to exclude the specific `.key` file entirely.
+For instance, [gitleaks](https://github.com/gitleaks/gitleaks) (one of my favourite secret scanning tools) will flag an encrypted cosign private key, and doesn't have a straightforward workaround due to the Go programming language's regex library's choice not to support negative lookaheads (see the issue I opened on this [here](https://github.com/gitleaks/gitleaks/issues/1034)).
+The best approach in most cases, albeit imperfect, is to exclude the specific `.key` file from your secret scanning tool.
 ```

 :::{seealso}